Robbie Fulks: Output

-2001 saw the release of Couples in Trouble, a dark, brooding, and decidedly non-country album, and 13 Hillbilly Giants, a collection of covers of classic country numbers both obscure and well known.
+In 2001 he released Couples in Trouble, a dark, brooding, and decidedly non-country album, and 13 Hillbilly Giants, a collection of covers of classic country numbers, both obscure and well known.
 Both records were released by Bloodshot Records.
-Also in 2001, Fulks was an inaugural member of the judging panel for the Independent Music Awards, which supports independent artists.
+Also in 2001, Fulks was an inaugural member of the judging panel for the Independent Music Awards, which supported independent artists.

-Fulks would not release another album until 2005.
-Georgia Hard on Yep Roc Records shows a return to his county roots.
-The album was notable for its use of long-time Nashville talent like Lloyd Green, Hank Singer, Dennis Crouch, and Dallas Wayne.

-He gained attention for a novelty single he wrote called "Fountains of Wayne Hotline," in which he imagined the power pop band Fountains of Wayne as having a hotline that struggling songwriters could call for help with their song structure.
+Fulks did not release another album until 2005.
+Georgia Hard on Yep Roc Records was a return to his county roots, and was notable for its use of long-time Nashville talent such as Lloyd Green, Hank Singer, Dennis Crouch, and Dallas Wayne.
+He also released a novelty single called "Fountains of Wayne Hotline," in which he imagined the power pop band Fountains of Wayne having a hotline that struggling songwriters could call for help with their song structure.

-In April 2007, Fulks released a 2-CD album, Revenge! (also on Yep Roc), mainly of live concert recordings of older songs, but including some new material.
-One disc, labeled Standing, features a full-band sound, while the second disc, Sitting, consists of Fulks with little or no musical accompaniment.
+In April 2007, Fulks released a 2-CD album, Revenge! (also on Yep Roc Records), which consisted mainly of live concert recordings of older songs and included some new material.
+One disc, labeled Standing, featured a full-band sound, while the second disc, Sitting, consisted of Fulks solo with little or no musical accompaniment.
 Standing opens with the tongue-in-cheek studio track "We're on the Road", which describes life on tour and simulates a telephone call to Fulks from Yep Roc Records President Glenn Dicker, demanding a new record and denigrating the sales performance of the "path-breaking, not chart-breaking" album Georgia Hard.

-In 2009, Fulks self-released a 50-song, alphabetically organized mass of songs via his website, a compilation called 50-Vc.
+In 2009, Fulks released an alphabetically organized collection of 50 songs via his website, a compilation called 50-Vc.
 Doberman.
-Fulks notes that this method, and electronic-only release in general, is not typical of musicians who work in his genre.

-In 2010, Fulks released his album Happy: Robbie Fulks Plays the Music of Michael Jackson via Yep Roc Records, in which he covered a group of Jackson's songs as a tribute to the recently deceased musician.
-He had been working on the record since 2005.
+He noted that this method, and electronic-only release in general, was not typical of musicians who worked in his genre.
+In 2010, Fulks released his next album, Happy: Robbie Fulks Plays the Music of Michael Jackson, on Yep Roc Records, in which he covered some of Jackson's songs as a tribute.
+He had been working on the album since 2005.

-In 2013, Fulks released Gone Away Backward, which was recorded and mixed by Steve Albini.
-It was released on Bloodshot Records, his first release on that label since 2001's 13 Hillbilly Giants.
-The album features banjo, mandolin, fiddle, and upright bass.
-"That's Where I'm From" is a song Fulks cites as being autobiographical.
-Four songs from 50-Vc.
-Doberman were the genesis of Gone Away Backward.
-The title of the record comes from the Book of Isaiah in The Bible.

-Gone Away Backward is an acoustic record that goes back to his roots as a musician, Fulks says.
-He comments that the stylistic choice was a good fit with the musicians who appear on the recording: Robbie Gjersoe, Jenny Scheinman, and Mike Bub.
-They recorded live, without using any overdubbing or elaborate production, around 25 songs over the course of three days.
+In 2013, Fulks released Gone Away Backward, an acoustic album recorded and mixed by Steve Albini and released on Bloodshot Records.
+It was his first release on that label since 2001's 13 Hillbilly Giants.
+The album featured banjo, mandolin, fiddle, and upright bass.
+He said one of the songs, "That's Where I'm From", was autobiographical.
+Four songs from 50-Vc Doberman were the genesis of Gone Away Backward: the title came from the Book of Isaiah.
+Fulks said that Gone Away Backward went back to his roots as a musician.
+The stylistic choice was a good fit with the other musicians who appeared on the recording, Robbie Gjersoe, Jenny Scheinman, and Mike Bub.
+They recorded live without any overdubbing or elaborate production and laid down around 25 songs in three days.